 There are three key things to consider when defining a Work Integrated Learning Project:

 - Students are available for placements of between 100 and 150 hours in-line with their enrolled unit requirements.
 This can be completed either in a block or up to a few days per week over the course of a semester.
-Engineering placements can be up to 450 hours.

 - The project must have a defined objective with a student learning outcome but should also encompass activities that a graduate would be expected to complete in that role.

 - As this is primarily a learning experience for the student, they must have a workplace supervisor with knowledge or expertise in the area of the project.
 The supervisor must have the knowledge to guide the student through their project or day-to-day role accurately.

 CCIWA will be there to assist and advise every step of the way.

 Placements are usually unpaid and covered through the University’s insurances.
 We can also assist with paid placements.